Tag Archives: css

 Realistic CSS3 Buttons Redux

 A couple of weeks ago I posted Realistic Looking CSS3 Buttons, in which I tried to make awesome-looking CSS3 buttons that required no extra markup.
 For people who like more code and less talk, the end of the post has the link to the demo.
-As awesome as they were, they required an explicit width. […]
+As awesome as they were, they required an explicit width.
+This […]

 Realistic Looking CSS3 Buttons